-There is sufficient literature documenting the failings of various animal models of neurodegenerative diseases, including Alzheimer's (AD), Parkinson's (PD), Huntington's (HD), and motor neurone disease (MND), to write a lengthy appendix for each disease.
+There is sufficient literature documenting the failings of various animal models of neurodegenerative diseases, including Alzheimer's (AD), Parkinson's (PD), Huntington's (HD), and amyotrophic lateral sclerosis (ALS), to write a lengthy appendix for each disease.
 However, since many of the same limitations of animal models prohibit translation across these conditions, they will be discussed briefly as a whole.
 For one, all these diseases are human-specific, meaning that none of them occurs naturally in other animals.
 No animal model has been developed that recapitulates all aspects of a particular neurodegenerative disease.
-104 For AD research, the clinical failure rate for new drugs is 99.6%. ^{105,106} This includes the recent failure of AstraZeneca and Eli Lilly's lanabecestat, which was hailed as extremely promising, due to futility.
-107 There have been no new discoveries that slow the progression of AD for 18 years.
-108
+For AD research, the clinical failure rate for new drugs is 99.6%.
+This includes the 2018 failure of AstraZeneca and Eli Lilly's lanabecestat, which was hailed as extremely promising, due to futility.

-In a bioinformatic analysis comparing transcriptional signatures of human AD, PD, HD, and MND with mouse models of these diseases, Stanford scientists made the following findings:
+In a bioinformatic analysis comparing transcriptional signatures of human AD, PD, HD, and ALS with mouse models of these diseases, Stanford scientists made the following findings:

 [M]ost available mouse models of neurodegenerative disease fail to recapitulate the salient transcriptional alterations of human neurodegeneration and ... even the best available models show significant and reproducible differences compared to human neurodegeneration.
 Although the reasons for the poor transcriptional performance of mouse models varied, the unifying theme was the failure of mouse models to exhibit the variety and severity of diverse defects observed in human neurodegeneration.
-109
+131

 These molecular discrepancies underscore the artificial ways in which such models are created.
 Physical and chemical lesioning and systemic administration of toxins are often used.
 These are acute stressors, not long-term degenerative processes, and as such, they initiate events in animal models that are not present in human patients.
 The acute and immediate nature of particular disease models, such as the 6-OHDA and MPTP models of PD and the 3-NP model of HD, fail to capture the progressive nature of the disorders that they aim to mimic.
-In addition, it is commonplace for scientists to use young animals, both rodents and primates, to "model" diseases associated with ageing, 110 further reducing the likelihood that their observations will be of use to humans.
+In addition, it is commonplace for scientists to use young animals, both rodents and primates, to "model" diseases associated with aging, 132 further reducing the likelihood that their observations will be of use to humans.

 Genetically modified mouse models of neurodegenerative disease exhibit an inconsistent range of pathological and behavioural phenotypes, in part because of the transgenes used, inconsistencies in transgene insertion and expression, and mouse background strains.
-111 The most commonly used genetic mouse model of MND, the SOD1 model, is based on a gene that accounts for only 3% of MND cases in the human population.
-112 Literature reviews have concluded that findings from this model have not translated into any effective human therapy for MND, that "a biased estimation of treatment efficacy in animals may lead to unnecessary (and possibly harmful) clinical trials in humans", 113 and that "animal models are not an ideal system for studying [amyotrophic lateral sclerosis (MND)] or for developing drug therapies".
-114 In PD, even non-human primate studies do not "constitute a valid scientific modality for the complete understanding of PD and for the development of future neuromodulation therapeutic strategies".
-115
+The most commonly used genetic mouse model of ALS, the SOD1 model, is based on a gene that accounts for only 3% of ALS cases in the human population.
+Literature reviews have concluded that findings from this model have not translated into any effective human therapy for ALS, that "a biased estimation of treatment efficacy in animals may lead to unnecessary (and possibly harmful) clinical trials in humans", and that "animal models are not an ideal system for studying ALS or for developing drug therapies".
+In PD, even non-human primate studies do not "constitute a valid scientific modality for the complete understanding of PD and for the development of future neuromodulation therapeutic strategies".
+136